Getting married triggers a special enrollment period. But what about getting divorced?

 But in May 2016, HHS reversed their position on this issue, stating that an SEP based on loss of dependent status or loss of a dependent would remain optional for the exchanges, and exchanges were no longer required to offer this SEP starting in 2017.

 SEP remains optional for exchanges

 Prior to 2017, this SEP was already optional for exchanges, and that continues to be the case.
 HealthCare.gov does not provide a special enrollment period for people who experience death/divorce without loss of coverage.
-As of early 2017, HealthCare.gov’s qualifying event screener for enrollees wishing to change plans notes that death or divorce/separation that does not result in a loss of coverage does not trigger a special enrollment period.
+HealthCare.gov’s qualifying event screener for enrollees wishing to change plans notes that death or divorce/separation that does not result in a loss of coverage does not trigger a special enrollment period.

 But it’s important to note that it’s common for people in these situations to simultaneously experience another qualifying event that also triggers a SEP, regardless of whether they’re already enrolled in a plan through the exchange.

 For example, a person who divorces and subsequently moves to a new location would be eligible for a SEP as a result of the move (assuming different health plans are available in the new area, and assuming the person already had coverage prior to the move).
 Similarly, a person who is covered as a dependent on an employer-sponsored plan would lose access to the plan if the employee were to die.
 Even if 36 months of COBRA were to be available to that person, he or she would also have access to a SEP in the individual market, triggered by loss of coverage.